Mercedes S-Class Coupe review

 Reliability and Safety

-Mercedes has forged a strong reputation for building durable cars, and this is backed by a strong 11th place finish in our Driver Power 2015 satisfaction survey – although that’s one place down on the year before.
+Mercedes has forged a strong reputation for building durable cars, but this wasn't necessarily reflected in our 2018 Driver Power satisfaction survey, where the company placed 20th out of 26 brands.

 Sadly the days of the ‘engineered at any cost’ S-Class are long gone, and as it’s packed with such a wealth of electronics, there’s plenty that could go wrong with any of its variants.
 But the S-Class’s excellent engineering standards and reputation suggest that not much actually will.

-The S500 can can also be fitted with the Driving Assistance Package, which adds blind spot monitoring, lane keep assist and adaptive cruise control, plus a night-vision camera.
+The S560 can can also be fitted with the Driving Assistance Package (standard on the S65), which adds blind spot monitoring, lane keep assist and adaptive cruise control.
 Put simply, there’s lots of advanced tech on offer to give the most peace of mind when it comes to safety.

 If you want more, there’s always the S-Guard version of the Coupe’s saloon car sister.
 That one’s pretty much bomb-, bullet- and warfare-proof...